 Will the museums be hosting public programs?

-At this time, there will be no in-person public programs at the museums.
-Please check the Cantor website or the Anderson Collection website for information about virtual programs.
+At this time, there is a lmited number of public programs at the museums, with reduced capacity to promote social distancing.
+Please check the Cantor website or the Anderson Collection website for information about upcoming programs.

 We hope you enjoy your visit.
 Please help us take the appropriate steps so we all may be as safe as possible.